kontena/docs/advanced/authentication.md

 #### `oauth2.userinfo_requires_basic_auth`

-When false (default) the obtained access token is used as bearer token authentication when requesting userinfo from the authentication provider.
+When false (default), the obtained access token is used as the bearer token authentication when requesting userinfo from the authentication provider.

-Some providers require you to use the client_id and client_secret as basic authentication username and password.
+Some providers require you to use the client_id and client_secret as the basic authentication username and password.
 Usually this also means that you must use the `:access_token` url interpolation in `oauth2.userinfo_endpoint` to supply the access token.

 **Example:** `false`